English (ENGL)

 Offered: Online

-This course is a senior level capstone seminar results in a project that integrates three of the five course types of the English major: Genre, Author, Period, Diversity and Writing.
-Additionally, this course will focus on Christian worldview approaches, vocational opportunities, and assessment.
+A senior level capstone seminar that integrates literature and writing, with a focus on Christian worldview approaches, vocational opportunities, and assessment.

 Registration Restrictions: Senior Status and English Major